Th0ughtTrain/date-night-randomizer/README.md

 ## How does it work

-Simply selected whether you will have a date night at home, or out and about and then select if you would to add in your own custom ideas and it will pick a random idea between all of the options.
+Simply select whether you will have a date night at home, or out and about and then select if you would like to add in your own custom ideas and it will pick a random idea between all of the options.

-At the bottom of the page you can add in custom date night ideas in case you aren't interested in the ones provided.
-Your personal list is stored in local storage currently.
+ You can add in custom date night ideas in the ideas area below the results. you can also see whats currently in your custom list by clicking "My List" .
+Your personal list is stored in local storage.